The Macallan distillery: History

 In 2018 Macallan’s new £140m distillery and visitor center opened.
-It was designed by architect Norman Foster and featured modern architecture alongside a deep integration into the history and craftsmanship of the distillery.
+It was designed by architect Norman Foster and constructed by Robertson Group, and featured modern architecture alongside a deep integration into the history and craftsmanship of the distillery.
 The distillery has 36 stills, comprising 12 wash stills and 24 spirit stills.

 In July 2019, the new distillery and visitor experience, on the Easter Elchies estate near Craigellachie, made the shortlist for the Stirling Prize for excellence in architecture.
 It was designed by Rogers Stirk Harbour + Partners.
 Also in 2019, the distillery won the RIAS Andrew Doolan Best Building in Scotland Award.

 In October 2019, a bottle of the Macallan1926 sold at a Sotheby’s auction for £1.5 million, making it the most expensive bottle of whisky sold at that time.

 In November 2023, a bottle of the Macallan1926 sold at auction for £2.1 million, making it the most expensive bottle of whisky sold.